drduh/macOS-Security-and-Privacy-Guide/README.md

 1. Enter a new password, then enter the same password in the **Verify** field.
 1. Select **Set Password**.
 1. Select **Quit Firmware Utility** to close the Firmware Password Utility.
-1. Select the Apple menu and select Restart or Shutdown.
+1. Select Restart or Shutdown from the Apple menu in the top-left corner.

 The firmware password will activate at next boot.
 To validate the password, hold `Alt` during boot - you should be prompted to enter the password.